 For many migrants, the Darién Gap is the latest challenge in a years-long quest for safety and opportunity.
 Some even fly across the Atlantic, to enter Central America via the gap on foot.

-Haitian migrants and the Darién Gap
+Venezuelan and Haitian migrants in the Darién Gap

+In 2021, most people crossing the Darién Gap hailed from Haiti.
 Following the 2010 earthquake which devastated their homeland, tens of thousands of Haitians tried to build new lives in Chile and Brazil

 .
 Hurricane Matthew in 2016, combined with rampant gang activity and state-sanctioned violence, sent many thousands more fleeing Haiti.